gshorten/ESP32_AFR_Display/README.md

  The code is self explanatory but email me if you have questions: geoff.shorten@shortens.ca.

  I'm not a professional coder so apologies for the hacky code.
+Basically I learned c++ to do this project.
 But, it works :-)

- See my other TTGO ESP32 based project, a portable Sonos music system controller: https://github.com/gshorten/ESP32-Sonos-Controller/blob/master/README.md
+ See my other ESP32 based project, a portable Sonos music system controller: https://github.com/gshorten/ESP32-Sonos-Controller/blob/master/README.md
  Currently documentation for this is sparse, I will update when I get time :-)